-BMX handlebars: Make it easier to get a hold on those tricks
+BMX handlebars make it easier to get a hold on those tricks

-BMX bars might look a lot alike, but they are not.
+BMX handlebars might look a lot alike, but they are not.
 The small differences in the shape of the handlebar for freestyle BMX bikes have a huge impact on how your bike reacts when you’re doing tricks such as manuals and bar spins.

-The size of BMX handlebars
+The size of BMX bars

 The BMX handlebars are made of either aluminum or heavier steel types.
 Most handlebars for freestyle bikes are made of steel, which is light, strong and durable.
 Most BMX handlebars for race bikes are made of aluminum to keep the bike as light as possible.